THE STORY SO FAR

-The program was an instant success, when 64 keen 6 & 7 yr olds turned up on week 1 to form 8 teams of 8 players.
+The program was an instant success when 64 keen 6 & 7 yr olds turned up on week 1 to form 8 teams of 8 players.
 And it continued to be a success for a decade.
 From 1984 to 1993 the club enjoyed the company of more than 400 little tacklers.
-In return the Minkey program has provided the club with a host of players who progressed through the junior ranks to represent the club for many years.
+In return, the Minkey program has provided the club with a host of players who progressed through the junior ranks to represent the club for many years.

 By 1985 the Werribee Council had provided the club with a new third ground.
 Designated the no. 1 ground, it was located away from the other two grounds adjacent to Walls Rd, South West of the Werribee Recreation Centre in Ballan Rd. and had the best playing surface of all our grounds.
 Number 2 & 3 grounds were located beside the gravel road leading from Ballan Road to the racecourse, with no. 2 floodlit and so used for training.
 The no. 3 ground, closest to the clubrooms, was used by the Werribee Women’s Club.

-Submission for club rooms at Presidents Park were submitted to the City of Werribee in 1988.
-Over the next couple of years members of the WHC committee and Presidents Park sub-committee had many meetings at Council rooms and Presidents Park to give everyone a better understanding of the size and layout of the area and to enable these members a chance to see where and what progress had been made to date.
+Submission for club rooms at Presidents Park was submitted to the City of Werribee in 1988.
+Over the next couple of years, members of the WHC committee and Presidents Park sub-committee had many meetings at Council rooms and Presidents Park to give everyone a better understanding of the size and layout of the area and to enable these members a chance to see where and what progress had been made to date.

 In 1991 the Men and the Women again joined to become the Werribee Hockey Club Incorporated.

 Since the early nineties, all senior and junior hockey has been played on synthetic grounds.
 During that time, the Altona and Footscray clubs have hosted all of our match home games and pre-season training.
 It was a great effort by all players and parents who had made that winter pilgrimage at least weekly and have stuck with the club.
-However with Council assistance our synthetic half field sized ground had finally been built in 1994, and was being used for week day training.
+However, with Council assistance our synthetic half field-sized ground had finally been built in 1994 and was being used for weekday training.

 In May 1997 the executive of the club with the assistance of Geoff Smith made a detailed submission to the Wyndham City Council for funding of $450,000 to go towards the development of our own synthetic surface ground.
 February 1998 the club made a detailed formal submission to this Victorian Government department through the Wyndham City Council for the part-funding of a multi-purpose synthetic playing field.
 By September The Victorian Department of Sport and Recreation had approved a grant of $250,000 towards the club’s synthetic ground, and the Wyndham City Council had called for tenders for the construction of it.